BDC Hamburger Icon

 1. Candidate screening.
 Mentioning TRAPs in your job description can act as a screening measure to ensure only candidates who are seriously interested in your job opening apply and accept the position.
 Even if an organization never actually goes through with enforcing the repayment agreement, just the possibility of owing thousands of dollars down the line can help weed out candidates who aren’t necessarily serious about the position or your company long term.

 If you look at TRAPs from a recruitment and retention perspective, it makes sense.
-Job-hopping has become extremely common as employees have the upper hand in a tight labor market, and the cost to hire and train an employee isn’t cheap.
+The job market has cooled off since The Great Resignation era, but job-hopping is still common in some industries, and the cost to hire and train an employee isn’t cheap.
 SHRM‘s 2022 benchmarking data revealed that the average cost per hire is nearly $4,700, although the cost of a bad hire can be three or four times the position’s salary.
 Using TRAPs may be a cost-effective way of securing quality workers.

 Did You Know?Did you know